 Know that the ambience is pleasant, the space is elegant, the service team is quick and polite, and the food is consistently excellent.
 Also, know that you probably won’t have a hard time getting a reservation at this InterContinental Hotel restaurant—Luce is often inexplicably empty.
 Let its lack of popularity be your reminder to come here when looking for a little privacy—think date night.
 Soaring ceilings, dark and dramatic spherical lights, a transparent wall of wine bordering the kitchen, and shiny cushioned banquettes give the dining room a sumptuous, airy feel that promises the high level of luxury echoed in the cuisine.
 This may be one of the city’s more venerable mainstays, but a contemporary sensibility is clear throughout the décor and menu.
-Luce serves breakfast, lunch, and brunch, but dinner is when the serious diner arrives for an entirely different experience.
-Highlights include a generous portion of perfectly white halibut poached in California olive oil and placed on a colorful bed of fresh shelling beans with artichoke and clams.
+Luce serves breakfast, lunch, and brunch, but dinner is when the serious diner arrives for an altogether stellar experience.
+Highlights include a generous portion of perfectly white halibut poached in California olive oil and placed on a colorful bed of fresh shelling beans with artichokes and clams.
 Desserts may combine the wonderfully light flavors of sweet corn panna cotta with kernels of honey-caramel popped corn and huckleberry compote.

 - MICHELIN guide inspectors

 One MICHELIN Star : High quality cooking, worth a stop!

 Using top quality ingredients, dishes with distinct flavours are carefully prepared to a consistently high standard.